Zach LaVine NBA Preview vs. the Heat

-Zach LaVine's Chicago Bulls hit the court versus the Miami Heat at 8:00 PM ET on Saturday.
+The Chicago Bulls, Zach LaVine included, face off versus the Miami Heat on Monday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.